 A pain and an unsightly problem.

 It's caused by a significant difference in the brightness of each bracketed images.

 The interval between the bracketed exposures is too wide and there isn’t enough tonal information to fill in the gap.
 This typically happens in high contrast scenes like this.

 It was in the evening but the sun was still very bright.
 I spotted an interesting rock formation and used it to frame the sun.
 I’ve bracketed 3 exposure as below.

 As you can see, the brightness in the +2EV is greater than the brightness in the 0EV and the -2EV.

 There is a big gap between the brightest and the darkest image, and there is only 1 image in between for tonal transition.

-Take bracketed exposures at a closer interval to ease the transition from the dark to the bright.
+Take bracketed exposures at a closer interval to ease the transition from the darkest to the brightest.

-In this case, 5 or even 7 bracketed images may have helped to reduce or even avoided the halos.
+In this case, 5 or even 7 bracketed images with 1EV apart (or even smaller) may have helped to reduce or even avoided the halos.

 Why is that?